 - Use a 3rd party website like skyscanner.com to find cheap flight deals.
 The site will give you a look at flight costs across several airlines, with varying cost-saving flight paths.

 - Fly on off-peak days.
 The cheapest days to fly to/from Miami are Tuesdays & Wednesdays.
-Weekends (Thurs – Sunday) will cost more.
+While Miami is a top destination for a weekend trip, weekend flights (Thurs – Sunday) will cost more.

 The Cheapest Time of Year to Visit Miami